 Rolling Stone felt compelled to call attention to his “long black eyelashes” and “face that sees very little sun” while deeming him “a kid from upstate New York with a quick wit”.
 A public relations professional said he was a “sissy”.
 Bruce Sterling referred to him as a “punk”.

 As a child, he wanted to become an outer space moving van driver.
 As an adult, he is not one.

 By the Oxford English Dictionary definition of “slack” as the amount of time in critical path analysis by which a particular event may be delayed without delaying the achievement of the overall objective, he considers himself a slacker.
 To this day he has yet to determine the overall objective.

-After (among other things) the pioneering effort of Hands Off! the Net, the worthwhile failure of the Millennium Cafe, the celebrated success of Portland Communique, the landmark creation of Can‘t Stop the Serenity, fervently giving you The Finger, engaging the wilds of various movie and television fandoms, and publishing his late father‘s novels under the banner of Myrln Books, he now jointly owns a herd of fourteen urban goats.
+After (among other things) the pioneering Internet civil liberties effort of Hands Off! the Net, the worthwhile cybercafe failure of the Millennium Cafe, the celebrated stand-alone journalism success of Portland Communique, the landmark fundraising creation of Can‘t Stop the Serenity, the surprise uncovering of the WWII shipyard workers zine The Finger, the years of engaging the wilds of various movie and television fandoms, and the publishing of his late father‘s novels under the banner of Myrln Books, he now jointly operates The Belmont Goats, a nonprofit urban herd of fourteen.

 “Stop worshipping false b!Xes.”